Corey Davis (wide receiver): 2019 season

-During Week 4 against the Atlanta Falcons, Davis caught five passes for 91 yards and his first receiving touchdown of the season in the 24–10 road victory.
-Three weeks later against the Los Angeles Chargers, Davis caught his second touchdown of the season as the Titans won by a score of 23–20.
-He did not play in Week 10 against the Kansas City Chiefs due to a hip injury.
-Davis finished his third season with 43 receptions for 601 yards and two touchdowns in 15 games and 11 starts.
-In the Divisional Round of the playoffs against the Baltimore Ravens, he caught a three-yard touchdown pass from running back Derrick Henry in the 28–12 road victory.
+Davis finished the 2019 season with 43 receptions for 601 yards and two touchdowns in 15 games and 11 starts.
+In the Divisional Round against the Baltimore Ravens, Davis caught a three-yard touchdown pass from running back Derrick Henry during the 28–12 road victory.

 2020 season

 On May 1, 2020, the Titans declined the fifth-year option on Davis' contract, making him a free agent in 2021.
-He was placed on the team's active/physically unable to perform list at the start of training camp on July 28, 2020.
-He was activated on August 17, 2020, after passing a physical.
+He was placed on the team's active/physically unable to perform list at the start of training camp on July 28.
+He was activated on August 17 after passing a physical.

-In the 2020 regular season opener for the Titans, Davis had seven receptions for 101 receiving yards in the 16–14 victory over the Denver Broncos on Monday Night Football.
-He was placed on the reserve/COVID-19 list by the team on October 7, and activated on October 19.
-In Week 8 against the Cincinnati Bengals, he had eight receptions for 128 yards and a touchdown in the 31–20 loss.
-During Week 10 against the Indianapolis Colts, Davis elected to play a day after the death of his older brother to cancer, recording five catches for 67 yards.
+During the season-opener against the Denver Broncos on Monday Night Football, Davis had seven receptions for 101 yards in the narrow 16–14 victory.
+In the next game against the Jacksonville Jaguars, he caught three passes for 36 yards and a touchdown during the 33–30 victory.
+Davis was placed on the reserve/COVID-19 list on October 7, and was activated on October 19.

-In Week 11 against the Ravens, Davis recorded five catches for 113 yards during the 30–24 overtime win.
-In Week 13 against the Cleveland Browns, Davis caught eleven passes for 182 yards, both career highs, along with a touchdown reception in the 41–35 loss.
+During a Week 7 27–24 loss to the Pittsburgh Steelers, Davis recorded six receptions for 35 yards and a touchdown.
+In the next game against the Cincinnati Bengals, he had eight receptions for 128 yards and a touchdown during the 31–20 road loss.
+Two weeks later, Davis elected to play against the Indianapolis Colts a day after the death of his older brother to cancer, catching five passes for 67 yards in the 34–17 loss.
+In the next game against the Ravens, Davis caught five passes for 113 yards during the 30–24 overtime road victory.

-In Week 15 against the Detroit Lions, Davis recorded four catches for 110 yards, including a 75 yard touchdown reception, during the 46–25 win.
-Davis finished the 2020 season with 65 receptions for 984 receiving yards and five receiving touchdowns.
+During Week 12 against the Colts, Davis caught three passes for 70 yards in the 45–26 road victory.
+In the next game against the Cleveland Browns, he had 11 receptions for 182 yards (both career highs) and a touchdown during the 41–35 loss.
+Two weeks later against the Detroit Lions, Davis recorded four receptions for 110 yards and a 75-yard touchdown in the 46–25 victory.

-Following the season, Davis was ranked 91st by his fellow players on the NFL Top 100 Players of 2021.
+Davis finished the 2020 season with 65 receptions for 984 yards and five touchdowns in 14 games and 12 starts.
+Following the season, he was ranked 91st by his fellow players on the NFL Top 100 Players of 2021.